graphql/graphql-over-http/rfcs/PersistedOperations.md

 When sending GraphQL variables along with a `query` operation over the `GET` HTTP method, the URL size limit (typically 2048 characters) should be considered if the URL's query string is to be employed to encode these GraphQL variables.
 If this is an issue, one should consider utilizing a `POST` request's `body` or an HTTP header to encode these variables.
+When using a HTTP header to encode the variables the server has to add this request-header to the `Vary` header to ensure the correct cache-key is achieved.

 ### Executing